-You will be introduced to working in a broad range of Art and Design disciplines using an extensive range of creative approaches and materials, including digital media.
+You will be introduced to working in a broad range of disciplines using an extensive range of creative approaches and materials, including digital media.
 The course recognises the importance of developing enterprise skills through practical, creative activities, and is designed to equip students to progress to higher level courses.

 - Digital media